agsb/milliForth-6502/README.md

 - uses 32 bytes of _page zero_;
 - only update _latest_ at end of word definition, so the word is hidden while defined;
 - redefine a word does not changes at previous uses;

-- NOT ! use _Minimal Thread Indirect Code_ as inner dispatcher[^4];
+24/01/2024:

-24/01/2024 for comparison with x86 code, rewrite using
+for comparison with x86 code,
-    standart indirect thread code;
+    rewrite using standart direct thread code as inner dispatcher;
+    before was using Minimal Thread Indirect Code_ as inner dispatcher[^4];

 The stack operations are backwards but slightly different in order.
 Usually, **push** is _store and decrease_, **pull** is _increase and fetch_.